 ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents

-The computers at Epicodus are configured to have Postgres launch at startup, so you don't need to start it manually in class.
+The computers at Epicodus are not configured to have Postgres launch at startup, so you will need to start the server manually in class.

 To prepare for upcoming lessons, create a default database with your computer's username.